 The problem starts with numerous users connecting to your servers on a daily basis.
 Each user creates one or more sessions and runs multiple applications in every session.
 Using that calculation, it is obvious that in the administration of large environments with an increasing number of users, the big problem is scalable monitoring.

-To keep large or growing systems under control, you need a proper monitoring tool – SysKit.
+To keep large or growing systems under control, you need a proper application usage monitoring tool – SysKit Monitor.
 It enables you to get a complete overview of when and which applications are being used across your workstations, servers or XenApp environments, and you can track performance status and license compliance for each of those applications.

 With the User Application Timeline report, you can track which user used a specific application and when.
 You can check start and end times, as well as the total usage time of an application during a specific session.
 To get a wider and more detailed overview of application usage in your system, you can use the Application Usage Summary report.

 The Most Used Applications report allows you to determine the most frequently used applications.
 You can filter results depending on a specified user, specific server or specific time period.
 This report is important, as you should tweak your environment to accomodate the everyday habits of your users.
 And that means allocating resources to the most used applications.

 Application Instances set of reports allow you to see how many instances of a specific application that a specific user is running.
 This helps you determine which applications and users are potentially using the most resources on your computers.
 The number of application instances is also important because some applications are licensed to run only one instance at a time.
 By tracking application instances, you can prevent potential violations of license agreements.

 Application license compliance